Cincinnati Black Musicians Have Made a Mark in American Music.

 The Crusaders – Randy Crawford

-The Crusaders were an American jazz group that was successful from the 1960s to the 1990s.
-The group was known as the Jazz Crusaders from their formation in 1960 until shortening their name in 1971.
-The Crusaders were comfortable playing a wide assortment of genres, from straight-ahead jazz to urban R&B, to R&B-based jazz, to even blues.
+The Crusaders were a successful American jazz group from the 1960s to the 1990s.
+The Crusaders were comfortable playing various genres, from straight-ahead jazz to urban R&B, R&B-based jazz, and even blues.
+Randy Crawford of the Crusaders was born in Georgia but played her first shows in Cincinnati.

 Street Life is a studio album by the American jazz band The Crusaders.
-It was a top 20 album on three Billboard charts and represents the peak of the band’s commercial popularity.
-The title track, featuring singer Randy Crawford, was a Top 40 pop single and became the group’s most successful entry on the soul chart.
-The Macon native spent her adolescent years in Cincinnati.
-This is where she got her start singing with Bootsy Collins and the jazz-funk group Dee Felice Trio.
+It was a top 20 album on three Billboard charts and represents the band’s commercial popularity peak.
+The title track, featuring singer Randy Crawford, was a Top 40 pop single and became the group’s most successful entry.

 The Isley Brothers